dctdct/WPF-ResMerger/README.md

 Howto
 ----------
+* Build the ResMerger project with Visual Studio
 * Copy the ResMerger.exe to your solution folder (Outside Visual Studio)
 * Maybe create a subfolder called Tools
 * Edit the pre build event of your styling project and add a call to the ResMeger.exe